Introduction by the Chair

 The Seckford Foundation Free Schools Trust (the ‘Trust’) was set up to help local communities to establish and run a number of free schools and academies in Suffolk.
 The Trust was established by the Seckford Foundation which is a long established charity dedicated to the education and welfare of young people and older people in Suffolk.

 In response to local community requests, the Trust opened Beccles Free School and Saxmundham Free School in 2012 and Ixworth Free School in 2014.
-All three schools are thriving and the number of students choosing to attend has increased strongly since opening.
+All three schools are thriving and the number of students choosing to attend has increased steadily since opening.

 Our free schools are publicly-funded state schools which are open to local students irrespective of ability or need.
 Our schools are designed to provide an excellent, academically-focussed education to students in Years 7-11.
 The Trust has high academic, personal and social aspirations for all our students and we aim to deliver above national average progress and achievement for every student relative to their starting points and abilities.